Carathéodory conjecture: The case of real analytic surfaces

-The invited address of Stefan Cohn-Vossen to the International Congress of Mathematicians of 1928 in Bologna was on the subject and in the 1929 edition of Wilhelm Blaschke's third volume on Differential Geometry he states:
+Stefan Cohn-Vossen gave an invited address on the subject to the International Congress of Mathematicians of 1928 in Bologna, and in the 1929 edition of Wilhelm Blaschke's third volume on Differential Geometry he states:

 While this book goes into print, Mr. Cohn-Vossen has succeeded in proving that closed real-analytic surfaces do not have umbilic points of index > 2 (invited talk at the ICM in Bologna 1928).
 This proves the conjecture of Carathéodory for such surfaces, namely that they need to have at least two umbilics.

 Here Blaschke's index is twice the usual definition for an index of an umbilic point, and the global conjecture follows by the Poincaré–Hopf index theorem.
 No paper was submitted by Cohn-Vossen to the proceedings of the International Congress, while in later editions of Blaschke's book the above comments were removed.
-It is, therefore, reasonable to assume that this work was inconclusive.
+It is thus likely that this work was inconclusive.

-For analytic surfaces, an affirmative answer to this conjecture was given in 1940 by Hans Hamburger in a long paper published in three parts.
+For analytic surfaces, an affirmative answer to the conjecture was given in 1940 by Hans Hamburger in a long paper published in three parts.
 The approach of Hamburger was also via a local index estimate for isolated umbilics, which he had shown to imply the conjecture in his earlier work.
 In 1943, a shorter proof was proposed by Gerrit Bol, see also, but, in 1959, Tilla Klotz found and corrected a gap in Bol's proof.
-Her proof, in turn, was announced to be incomplete in Hanspeter Scherbel's dissertation (no results of that dissertation related to the Carathéodory conjecture were published for decades).
-Among other publications we refer to the following papers.
+Hanspeter Scherbel's 1993 dissertation, in turn, argued that Klotz's proof was incomplete.
+There have been several other relevant publications.

-All the proofs mentioned above are based on Hamburger's reduction of the Carathéodory conjecture to the following conjecture: the index of every isolated umbilic point is never greater than one.
+The putative proofs mentioned above are based on Hamburger's reduction of the Carathéodory conjecture to the following conjecture: The index of every isolated umbilic point is never greater than one.
 Roughly speaking, the main difficulty lies in the resolution of singularities generated by umbilical points.
-All the above-mentioned authors resolve the singularities by induction on 'degree of degeneracy' of the umbilical point, but none of them was able to present the induction process clearly.
+All the above-mentioned authors resolve the singularities by induction on 'degree of degeneracy' of the umbilical point, but they were unable to present the induction process clearly.

-In 2002, Vladimir Ivanov revisited the work of Hamburger on analytic surfaces with the following stated intent:

-"First, considering analytic surfaces, we assert with full responsibility that Carathéodory was right.
+In 2002, Vladimir Ivanov revisited the work of Hamburger on analytic surfaces, stating:First, considering analytic surfaces, we assert with full responsibility that Carathéodory was right.
 Second, we know how this can be proved rigorously.
-Third, we intend to exhibit here a proof which, in our opinion, will convince every reader who is really ready to undertake a long and tiring journey with us."

-First he follows the way passed by Gerrit Bol and Tilla Klotz, but later he proposes his own way for singularity resolution where crucial role belongs to complex analysis (more precisely, to techniques involving analytic implicit functions, Weierstrass preparation theorem, Puiseux series, and circular root systems).
+Third, we intend to exhibit here a proof which, in our opinion, will convince every reader who is really ready to undertake a long and tiring journey with us.First he follows the method Gerrit Bol and Tilla Klotz, but later proposes his own method of singularity resolution based on complex analytic techniques of implicit functions, Weierstrass preparation theorem, Puiseux series, and circular root systems.